shidhincr/shidhincr.github.com/source/_posts/2014-02-17-resolve-in-angularjs-routes-explained-as-story.markdown

 - $q
 ---

 I feel AngularJS documentation is baffling sometimes.
-Reason may be I'm going through the same [learning curve](http://www.bennadel.com/blog/2439-My-Experience-With-AngularJS-The-Super-heroic-JavaScript-MVW-Framework.htm) described by [@bennadel](https://twitter.com/bennadel).
+Reason may be,  I'm going through the same [learning curve](http://www.bennadel.com/blog/2439-My-Experience-With-AngularJS-The-Super-heroic-JavaScript-MVW-Framework.htm) described by [@bennadel](https://twitter.com/bennadel).
 Through this article, I'm primarily aiming to help those who got stuck at some point of the curve.
 Don't take it too seriously; I'm just sharing some of my experiences with AngularJS.
 <!--more-->
 Recently, I was learning how routes work in AngularJS, and how they talk to the controller ..etc.
 Then I observed the controller initialisation can differ based on the route configurations and events like `$routeChangeSuccess` and `$routeChangeError` are fired accordingly.
 Most of these are achieved by a `resolve` attribute of  the route configuration object.
 Here, I'll explain it through 3 versions of a story.

 ## The Story

-On one day, I am planning for a trip to a Switzerland.
-With out any thoughts, I called the tour coordinator who makes the arrangements to this place.
-He explained the itinerary and hotel details clearly, and asked him to make the necessary arrangements.
+On one day, I was planning for a trip to a Switzerland.
+So I called the tour coordinator who makes the arrangements to this place.
+He explained the itinerary and hotel details clearly, so I asked him to make the necessary arrangements.
 After that, it's the tour coordinator's responsibility to book the room and make other required set-ups for my trip.
-They did it so professionally, so I didn't face any difficulties in my trip.
+Finally, I did a trip to Switzerland.

 Let's convert this to AngularJS context.
 Now we have:

 - `visitplace` is our first route.
 - The place, it's surroundings and the hotel room are the contents of our template.
-Let's add it as `placetovisit.html`.
+Let's add it to `placetovisit.html`.
-- Tour coordinator is the one who connects to the place, so he is our controller called `TourCoordinatorCtrl`.
+- Tour coordinator is the one who connects to the place, so we have a controller called `TourCoordinatorCtrl`.

 {% include_code Application angular_resolve/app.js %}